projectcontour/contour-operator/design/service-apis.md

 projectcontour.io/contour-operator      // Use the default version
 ```

-The `parametersRef` field is a reference to an implementation-specific resource containing configuration parameters that
+The `parametersRef` field is a reference to an implementation-specific resource containing configuration parameters
-are associated to the GatewayClass.
+associated to the GatewayClass.
 This field will be used to expose Contour-specific configuration.
 If the field is
 unspecified, the operator will create an instance of Contour with default settings.
 Since `parametersRef` does not
 contain a namespace field, the referenced resource must exist in a known namespace.
 The operator's namespace will be
 used as the known namespace.
 If the referenced resource cannot be found, the operator will set the GatewayClass